-Any place on your website that might handle or intake ePHI (electronic patient health information) needs to be secure and encrypted.
+Any form on your website that might handle or intake ePHI (electronic patient health information) needs to be secure and encrypted.
 You cannot intake date of birth or even address information on a form without this form being encrypted.
 Taking ePHI without encryption is a direct HIPAA violation, and can get you into trouble.

 You need an interface system to meet HIPAA regulations.
 Any website forms sending ePHI cannot directly email the practice.
 Instead, the form must be read in a secure environment.
 This means the practice must log in to a secure place to read the message.
 They cannot receive this through regular email.

 Creating thorough secondary pages is necessary for becoming an authority on the subject matter that you are discussing.
 Make sure to use text, pictures, videos, and quotes where applicable to vary the engagement.
 Too many large blocks of text will simply go unread.
 The pages should be robust and thorough and not just a few basic paragraphs.
 Use things like FAQ sections, doctor recommendations, calls to action and symptom simulators to create an informative and engaging page design.

 Content management systems (CMS) can be very useful and save the practice tons of money.
 They should be used for simple text updates, like updating physician bios, hours of operation and new technology.
 However, you must be careful to not destroy the design of the website and muck up the secondary pages.
 Let the professional designers handle the hard stuff.
 It is not worth deconstructing your website.
-It will only lead to the need for a redesign faster.
+It will only lead to broken designs and the need for a redesign faster.